MislavJaksic/Bioinformatics-Finding-Mutations/Research/bwt_fm_Introduction_to_BWT_and_FM/README.md

 | - | - | - | - | - | - | $ | s6 |

-Step 2: sort the suffixes from smallest to biggest
+Step 2: sort the suffixes in ascending order

 | A | B | A | A | B | A | $ | suffixes |
 |:-:|:-:|:-:|:-:|:-:|:-:|:-:|:--------:|